parkr/witness/README.markdown

 `config/auth.yml` on the server.
 If the access token is not there, the requesting service will receive a 403 Forbidden response.

+## Hubot as Stenographer

+Hubot is an amazing thing, and is particularly well-suited for use with this project.
+Hubot can "listen" to what it hears and act based on what it hears.
+Luckily for us, this hearing is not tied to any term or terms, so we can instruct Hubot to take everything it hears and do something with the message.

+I created [a stripped-down Hubot](https://github.com/parkr/stenographer), lovingly nick-named "stenographer", which sends the appropriate HTTP POST request to Witness's `/api/messages/log` endpoint with each message it hears.
+Clone it, set a couple environment variables and push it up to Heroku and voilà!

 ## Contribute

     $ # fork on github